Atelectasis: Treatment

-Treatment is directed at correcting the underlying cause.
-In atelectasis manifestations that result from the mucus plugging of the airways as seen in patients with cystic fibrosis and pneumonia, mucolytic agents such as acetylcysteine (NAC) is used.
+Treatment is directed at the underlying cause.
+Atelectasis manifestations that result from the mucus plugging of the airways as seen in cystic fibrosis and pneumonia, mucoactive agents such as acetylcysteine (NAC) is used.
 This nebulized treatment works by reducing mucous viscosity and elasticity by breaking disulfide bonds in mucoproteins within the mucus complex, thus facilitating mucus clearance.
 Post-surgical atelectasis is treated by physiotherapy, focusing on deep breathing and encouraging coughing.
 An incentive spirometer is often used as part of the breathing exercises.
 Walking is also highly encouraged to improve lung inflation.
 People with chest deformities or neurologic conditions that cause shallow breathing for long periods may benefit from mechanical devices that assist their breathing.

 The primary treatment for acute massive atelectasis is correction of the underlying cause.
 A blockage that cannot be removed by coughing or by suctioning the airways often can be removed by bronchoscopy.
 Antibiotics are given for an infection.
 Chronic atelectasis is often treated with antibiotics because infection is almost inevitable.
 In certain cases, the affected part of the lung may be surgically removed when recurring or chronic infections become disabling or bleeding is significant.
 If a tumor is blocking the airway, relieving the obstruction by surgery, radiation therapy, chemotherapy, or laser therapy may prevent atelectasis from progressing and recurrent obstructive pneumonia from developing.